-- Supervisory review and evaluation processes, including risk assessments, supervisory expectations of financial institutions' risk management practices (including how institutions incorporate potential systemic risks of climate change in their risk management), institutions' own assessments of capital adequacy and supervisory reviews of these assessments and when compared to supervisory expectations; - The use of risk analytical tools such as scenario analysis and stress testing exercises (for both microprudential and macroprudential purposes) to incorporate material financial shocks to the financial system and their potential impact on financial institutions; - Further supervisory actions including using more intense supervision and reviews, as well as deployment of supervisory capital add-ons to address deficiencies in the risk management of climate-related risks; and - Macroprudential tools and policies, or tools and policies with a macroprudential dimension, such as potential regulatory capital measures, concentration limits on exposures, or ways to account for indirect exposures to address systemic financial risks.
+- Supervisory review and evaluation processes, including risk assessments, supervisory expectations of financial institutions' risk management practices (including how institutions incorporate potential systemic risks of climate change in their risk management), review of institutions' own assessments of capital adequacy and supervisory reviews against supervisory expectations, and review of institutions' transition plans; - The use of risk analytical tools such as scenario analysis and stress testing exercises (for both microprudential and macroprudential purposes) to incorporate material financial shocks to the financial system and their potential impact on financial institutions; - Further supervisory actions including using more intense supervision and reviews, as well as deployment of potential supervisory capital add-ons to address deficiencies in the risk management of climate-related risks; and

+Macroprudential tools and policies, or tools and policies with a macroprudential dimension, such as potential regulatory capital measures, concentration limits on exposures, or ways to account for indirect exposures to address systemic financial risks.

 Authorities are at different stages in taking steps to address the unique features of climate-related risks using current prudential frameworks.
-In particular, as highlighted from the focus group sessions and surveys conducted, steps so far taken have focused on establishing supervisory expectations on financial institutions' risk management practices as it pertains to climate-related risks, setting out regulatory climate disclosure requirements, and increased use of analytical tools such as climate scenario analysis and stress testing to inform a supervisory perspective on systemic risks.
+In particular, as highlighted from the focus group sessions and surveys conducted, steps so far taken have focused on establishing supervisory expectations on financial institutions' risk management practices as it pertains to climate-related risks, setting out regulatory climate disclosure requirements, and increased use of analytical tools such as climate scenario analysis to inform a supervisory perspective on systemic risks.
+The use of scenario analysis and stress testing on climate-related risks is at an early stage, and further iterations and progress in methodologies and data availability are needed before any conclusions could lead to further supervisory actions.